10 Aug Understanding minds through science tuition

 The mind is a powerful and potent instrument and some people believe it is the only variable that makes humans different from animals.
-It comprises of the conscious and the subconscious mind which controls our thoughts, emotion, making it a vital aspect of human existence and well-being.
+It comprises of the conscious and the subconscious mind which controls our thoughts, emotions, making it a vital aspect of human existence and well-being.

 The Conscious Mind

 The conscious mind is the most important determinant of human action and behaviour.
 According to the famous Psycho-analyst, Sigmund Freud, it consists of everything within our awareness and everything that we can experience and even manipulate.
 This conscious mind is responsible for our reactions and mannerisms to life events each day.
 The conscious mind is the one responsible for the intake of stimuli and the conscious decisions we take in response to this.
 It is the role of the conscious mind to recognise pain when we touch a hot surface and it is also responsible for recognising the hot surface and stopping us from making that decision again.
 It is this ability to recognise, think and decide that makes up the conscious or sentient mind.